 Doug Hoerr likes to say these steps are 'like butter, just before it's about to melt.'

 This stair traverses a garden carved out of an Indiana sand dune and cradles multi-level plantings that are the focal point from within a new, modern addition to a traditional home.
-View more photos of the landscape to see how the garden stair meets a green roof at the summit of the dune and turns to enter a pool area.

 Designed as a focal point for those on the terrace across the sunken lawn, these steps are surprising in that they don’t lead to anything more than what you see, the armillary and a wall separating this property from the neighbor.

 This last sample is for a house on a small knoll near a lake.
 Instead of a direct stair down, three cantilevered plinths – structurally engineered to lessen the impact on the bluff and give the effect of floating decks – break up a descent from house to lake and extend the horizontal qualities of the house into the landscape.